KingTheFifth/ad-hoc-routing/README.md

 - Destructors
 - Deallocate allocated memory where needed (link gets broken, end of simulation) => NO MEMORY LEAKS >:(
 - Packet retransmission at loss event?
-- DSDV: Keep track of no. changes in routing table => determine when to send table
+- DSDV: Keep track of no. changes in routing table => determine when to send table (hosts)
 - TTL
-- GPSR handle isolated host case (RHREdge is null -> put into buffer and try again later)
+- GPSR handle isolated host case (RHREdge is null -> put into buffer and try again later) -
-- Make sure WINDOW_SCALE only affects drawing, not actual coordinates -
-- HIGH LEVEL STUFF: reduce network connections to a planarized graph